devAdhiraj/Comp-eng-project/README.md

 # Grade 12 - Computer Engineering Project
 This is the source code for my grade 12 Computer Engineering Project.
-The device's purpose is to count and track the number of people in a room and publish that information to a website.
+The device's purpose is to count and track the number of people in an area and upload that information to a website.
+This device can be placed at a store for instance, and it can help track how many people are in the store.
+This information can be useful during the pandemic to follow social distancing laws.
+To learn more about this project visit: devAdhiraj.github.io/compengproject
 # Viewing the Code

 ## Summary ##